 Where a person's assessable assets fall below the figure of £23,250 the Local Authority will step in to assist with funding.
 As mentioned above, in dealing with this calculation there are certain assets that cannot be taken into account by the Local Authority and it is essential that advice is taken as to what should or should not be declared so that this calculation can be undertaken correctly.

-Most people incorrectly assume that the Local Authority will simply fund the full cost of their care once their capital assets have fallen below this limit.
+Most people incorrectly assume that the Local Authority will simply fund the cost of their care once their capital assets have fallen below this limit.
 This is not the case.
-In dealing with their calculation for their contribution, the Local Authority will fix a maximum amount that they would be willing to pay for a particular level of care in a particular room in a specific care home.
-This is usually a lower rate than the care home will be charge for that particular room.
+In dealing with their calculation the Local Authority will fix a maximum amount that they would be willing to fund for a particular room in a particular care home.
+This is not often in line with what the care home will be charging for that particular room.